 Measurable Goal(s): Impervious calculations must be submitted with permit submittal.
 Calculations are kept on record in the house file for that property address.
 Any subsequent construction must continue to comply with Village ordinance (9-83) and submit calculations.
 Result(s): Require the submittal of total impervious area calculations.
 Stormwater detention requirements applicable for all subsequent construction.
 E.3 - Long Term O&M Program Storm Sewer cleaning/ Catch Basin cleaning/ Storm sewer CCTV Measurable Goal(s): Village staff keeps detailed records of the locations and quantities of storm sewer infrastructure cleaned.
 Storm sewers are televised when cleaning operations indicate an encounter that needs to be viewed.
 Any identified obstructions are addressed at the time of discovery.
 Should construction debris be found in the storm sewers near a recently completed construction project, Village staff will address the appropriate responsible parties.
-Result(s): Between March 2020 to March 2021 Village staff cleaned 54,465 feet of storm sewer mainlines and vacuumed out 447 storm structures.
+Result(s): Between March 2021 to March 2022 Village staff cleaned 68,783 feet of storm sewer mainlines and vacuumed out 676 storm structures.
 F. Pollution Prevention/Good Housekeeping F.2 - Inspection and Maintenance Program Storm structure cleaning/Storm sewer mainline cleaning/Storm sewer CCTV Measurable Goal(s): Village staff maintains records of daily quantities of storm sewer structures and mainlines cleaned.
 Records of the amount of storm sewer televised is also recorded.
-Result(s): Between March 2020 and March 2021, Village crews cleaned 54,465 feet of storm sewer mainlines, vacuumed 447 storm structures, 44 storm structures were repaired for structural defects and televised 2,034 feet of storm sewer.
+Result(s): Between March 2021 and March 2022, Village crews cleaned 67,783 feet of storm sewer mainlines, vacuumed 676 storm structures, 35 storm structures were repaired for structural defects and televised 4,458 feet of storm sewer.
 F.4 - Municipal Operations Waste Disposal Street sweeping and Leaf collection Solid waste receptacle requirements/Accumulation of waste prohibitions Measurable Goal(s): Village staff maintains records of the total daily quantities of streets swept and areas of daily (seasonal) leaf collection.
 Result(s): Maintain daily records of street sweeping and leaf collection quantities.
-F.5 - Flood Management/Assess Guidelines Hazardous Waste Storage Measurable Goal(s): Via Ordinance 9-101, "All buildings located within a 100-year floodplain shall be protected from flood damage below the flood protection elevation.
+F.5 - Flood Management/Assess Guidelines The Village's flood control regulations were updated in 2021 in order to coincide with FEMA and NFIP updates.
+Hazardous Waste Storage Measurable Goal(s): Via Ordinance 9-101, "All buildings located within a 100-year floodplain shall be protected from flood damage below the flood protection elevation.
 Existing buildings located within a regulatory floodway also shall meet the more restrictive appropriate use standards included in § 9-99."
 Any proposed development in a flood plain area is reviewed for compliance with this ordinance.
 The Village shall continue to require compliance with this ordinance.
-Result(s): No homes within a floodplain area were developed between March 2020 to March 2021.
+Result(s): No homes within a floodplain area were developed between March 2021 to March 2022.
 F.6 - Other Municipal Operations Controls Fuel Station Monitoring The Village has a vehicle fueling station in town that requires annual inspection and also has a spill-prevention plan which is updated annually.
 The system has an active monitoring system and requires authorization for use of the system.
 Vehicle Washing Areas Vehicle washing area drains to a triple catch basin within the Public Works garage.
 Cleaning of the triple basin occurs quarterly or more frequent, if needed.
 The triple basin is cleaned out by in house staff using the Village owned Vac-con truck.
 Salt storage and distribution Salt storage is done in a dedicated facility with a roof and door.